-As of December 31, 2016, our balance sheet included goodwill of \$109.8 million and identifiable intangible assets of \$78.4 million.
+As of December 31, 2017, our balance sheet included goodwill of \$110.3 million and net identifiable intangible assets of \$68.8 million.
 There are inherent uncertainties in the estimates, judgments and assumptions used in assessing recoverability of goodwill and intangible assets.
-Economic, legal, regulatory, competitive, reputational, contractual, and other factors could result in future declines in the operating results of our business units or market value declines that do not support the carrying value of goodwill and identifiable intangible assets.
+Economic, legal, regulatory, competitive, reputational, contractual, and other factors could result in future declines in the operating results of our business units or market values that do not support the carrying value of goodwill and identifiable intangible assets.
 If the value of our goodwill and/or intangible assets is impaired, accounting rules require us to reduce their carrying value and report an impairment charge, which would reduce our reported assets and earnings for the period in which an impairment is recognized.

-We may be affected by changes in the healthcare industry that impact our clients.
+We may be affected by healthcare reform efforts and other changes in the healthcare industry that impact our clients.